shivam-707/react-project/README.md

 # 🌦️ Mini Project React - Weather App

 A simple React + Vite weather application built with Material UI.
-The app allows users to search for a city and display basic weather information such as temperature, humidity, pressure, and feels-like temperature.
+The app allows users to search for a city and display basic weather information such as temperature, humidity, pressure, and feels-like temperature..

 ## 🚀 Features